 Anatomy & Morphology

 Humans are vertical bipedal tetrapods, with one set of manipulatory forelimbs at the top of the torso and a pair of hindlimbs at the bottom of the torso used for terrestrial locomotion.
+Like most motile complex organisms in the universe they are cephalized: the brain, mouth, and sensory organs are clustered together to form a head which is attached to the top of the torso by a short extension of the spinal column.
 Humans have an internal skeleton composed of collagen and calcium phosphate.
 Their vascular oxygen carrier is hemoglobin, an iron-based protein that turns bright red when oxidized.
 Though efficient, hemoglobin is easily damaged by carbon monoxide, rendering humans one of just three known sophont species susceptible to carbon monoxide poisoning.
 Humans lack almost all traces of their ancestral tails, and their recent ancestors' opposable digits only remain functional on the upper limbs.
 They are almost entirely without fur, with a thin covering of hair across most of the body and a particular concentration of it on the head.
 A very confusing aspect of humans is their outrageously varied phenotypical expression.
-Almost every external feature of humans is variable across the species in an inane number of ways, from their head-fur to their epidermal shade.
+Almost every external feature of humans is variable across the species in a number of ways, from their head-fur to their epidermal shade.
 There is only one extant species of human, however, so other sophonts have learned to assume something is human if it looks reasonably like one.

 Perception & Sensory Capabilities